tdwsl/mini-scheme/readme.txt

 This is a simple interpreter for (a subset of) scheme, made so I could figure out building a lisp interpreter.
 It's probably my 4th or 5th attempt at a lisp interpreter.
 I don't really know a lot about lisp, scheme or functional programming and this interpreter is pretty incomplete.
+The REPL doesn't work yet, sorry!

 Here is a current list of (sort of) implemented functions: display